 I was pretty happy to discover a direct train service from Amsterdam to Berlin, and at a reasonable price.
-Obviously it also operates in the other direction from Berlin to Amsterdam, 4 times a day.
+Obviously it also operates in the other direction from Berlin to Amsterdam, four times a day.

-It is fairly easy to arrive at Amsterdam Centraal station by tram, but if you’re coming from the Noord side, then there’s a free ferry – it even takes bikes.
+It is fairly easy to arrive at Amsterdam Centraal station by tram, but if you’re coming from the Noord side then there’s a free ferry – it even takes bikes.

-The 15th June saw the borders between Holland, and Germany, open.
-So it was about time I completed my return to Berlin.
-Finally, I was on my way – this journey was originally to be completed pre-corona, and from Málaga!
+The 15th June saw the borders between Holland and Germany open.
+So, it was about time I completed my return to Berlin.
+Finally, I was on my way – this journey was originally to be completed pre-Corona, and from Málaga!

-I’d long been used to Berlin & Brandenburg being pretty much completely flat, but I was quite surprised to find nearly the whole of the route through Holland and northern Germany to also be as flat a (Dutch) pancake!!
+I’d long been used to Berlin and Brandenburg being pretty much completely flat, but I was quite surprised to find nearly the whole of the route through Holland and northern Germany to also be as flat a (Dutch) pancake!!

 Just one hill, in the distance, somewhere near Hanover.
-I suspect it was man-made, and built from the dig out of the canals in the area.
+I suspect it was man-made, and built from the digging out of the canals in the area.
 There was also a small castle-like structure on the hill approaching Hanover.

 Time for a coffee.
-And ended up chatting with the attendant – she seemed happy that I was spending my shrapnel and had the correct change.
+I ended up chatting with the attendant – she seemed happy that I was spending my shrapnel and had the correct change.
 They had an actual restaurant carriage, but no more food until after Hanover.

-As we arrived into Spandau, I had realised that I could do some programming, as had free wifi.
+As we arrived into Spandau, I realised that I could do some programming, as had free wifi.
 An in joke, it was obviously Ruby On Rails.
 On Rails!!
-Don’t worry, I’m laughing to myself haha.
+Don’t worry, I’m laughing to myself – haha.

 After a lovely weekend with my friend Dan at an adorable Airbnb in Copenhagen’s Meatpacking District, I wasn’t ready to go home.
 We’d spent the first day exploring on Donkey rental bikes picked up from outside the grand Central Station building.
 Cycling over to the Torvehallerne food market, we stocked up on fresh fruit, bread and cheese for the day.
 After returning to our bikes and loading them up with our purchases, we set off for a day’s exploring.
 Dan’s a lot more confident on a bike than I am, so he led the way and I wobbled along behind, hoping to avoid running anyone over and feeling hopelessly out of my depth among casually stylish Scandinavians who rode as if they’d been born on two wheels.